AKiessner/scaling-deep-EEG-pathology-decoding/README.md

-TUABCOMB: Union of TUAB-R train set and TUABEXB-R train set
+TUABCOMB: Union of TUAB train set and TUABEXB train set

 - dataset_description/ - description of all datasets and train/test data splits.
 Each description contains the path of the recordings used and pathology labels based on automated classification of the medical text reports. 'path_new' refers to the same recording in the current version of the Temple University Hospital EEG Corpus (v2.0.0).

-- code/ - Python scripts and notebooks for processing of the text files and training pipeline of the convolutional neural networks.
+- code/ - Python scripts and notebooks for data loading and training pipeline of the convolutional neural networks.

 - indices/ - indices to identify the recordings for each of the randomly selected smaller subsets of each training dataset based in the description file.